Abhaya Indrayan: Career

 Abhaya Indrayan was the founding Professor and Head of the Department of Biostatistics and Medical Informatics in Delhi University College of Medical Sciences.
 In 1995, his department was set up as an independent division, and was upgraded to a full department in 2005.

 During his tenure in the college since 1979, he had been the Sports Adviser, Coordinator of Medical Education Unit, Chairman Computer Committee, Convenor Souvenir Committee, Incharge Annual Reports and held several other important assignments.
 He also taught online courses for the students of Institute of Statistics Education in Arlington County, Virginia.

-He has more than 200 publications to his credit, including the books Medical Biostatistics and Concise Encyclopedia of Biostatistics for Medical Professionals.
+He has more than 290 publications to his credit, including the books Medical Biostatistics and Concise Encyclopedia of Biostatistics for Medical Professionals.
 A partial list of his publications appears at the website of Indian Academy of Sciences.
-Among his other significant works are: smoking index at Collection of Biostatistics Research Archive of Berkeley Electronic Press, which is among the top 5 downloads; and estimates and projections of cardiovascular and diabetes cases in India, which are quoted in the Government of India's official estimates at National Health Profile.
+Among his other significant works are: smoking index at Collection of Biostatistics Research Archive of Berkeley Electronic Press, which was among the top 5 downloads; and estimates and projections of cardiovascular and diabetes cases in India, which were quoted in the Government of India's official estimates at National Health Profile.

 He stayed in the institution until retiring in 2010, wherein he attained the age of 65.